Everything You Need to Know about Yarn Weight

 Heavier yarn, for instance, you can use for cozy blankets, heavy sweaters, mittens, and scarves.
 You’ll likely use more lightweight yarn for decorative items or fancy scarves.

-The following are the many types of yarn weights you’ll find.
-Along the way, I’ll mention the official Craft Yarn Council of America‘s designations each weight may carry.
+The following are most, if not all, of the types of yarn weights you’ll find referred to in knitting patterns.
+Along the way, I’ll mention the official Craft Yarn Council of America‘s designations each weight may carry, along with its recommended needle size and wraps per inch.

 1. Laceweight or crochet thread